Wild plants: Dandelion

 Dandelion oil extract:

 Put the flowers in a glass container that has a tight lid.
 Add one capful of alcohol to prevent spoilage.
 Then pour organic extra virgin olive oil until the flowers are covered.
 Leave in a dark place at room temperature for 6 weeks.
 Drain the oil and it’s ready to be used on the skin.
-Or you can leave it to extract more and take the oil you need from container.
+Or you can leave it to extract more and take the oil you need from the container.

-Note that handling flowers will dye your fingers yellow but it is totally washable.
+Note that handling flowers will dye your fingers yellow but it is washable.
 Use cotton gloves if needed.

 Read also our quick guide about organic food.